NYU-neuroPIL/nyu-neuropil.github.io/README.md

    - work on something that renders Google form output to what we want
    - see if can automate submission of Google form to adding data to github repo
-4. Make contact form live -- Jenn
+4. [ ] Make contact form live -- Jenn
-2. Embed Twitter feed -- waiting for twitter account
+2. [ ] Embed Twitter feed -- waiting for twitter account
-3. Fill in information
+3. [ ] Fill in information
    - Executive council: coming soon
    - FAQ: Katie, Chloe, etc
    - resources -- Ionatan
-4. Change color palette -- Jenn
+4. [X] Change color palette -- Jenn
-5. Get photo for background -- Ionatan
+5. [ ] Get photo for background -- Ionatan
-6. get logo -- Katie
+6. [ ] get logo -- Katie
-8. remove map at bottom
+8. [X] remove map at bottom
-9. try and break up into separate html files -- Billy
+9. [X] try and break up into separate html files -- Billy -- Actually, this is probably fine as long as we document it and write up directions well, so probably ignore
-7. add directions for editing and updating
+7. [ ] add directions for editing and updating

 # public pages